satori-com/satori-rtm-sdk-python/README.md

 ## Development dependencies

 There more build-time dependencies than runtime dependencies.
-In order to work on satori-sdk-python development, you need:
+In order to work on satori-rtm-sdk development, you need:

  * [State Machine Compiler (SMC)][4]
     to convert state machines description into Python source code